 “I talk people out of houses way more than I talk them into houses.
 Because I say, ‘Look, this is going to happen here.
 There’s been flooding here,” Richmond says.
 “This is part of the resilience of housing and finding a house that’s going to be durable, going to work, and going to make sense for people, because it’s the biggest investment in their lives.”

+The conditions inside the house also count.
 No tap water is perfect, but the Environmental Working Group uses more stringent standards than the EPA on its database.
 It is a good place to start to figure out if your new home might be best off with an installed water filtration system.
-Wheeler says he recommends living somewhere with high quality water.
+Wheeler says he recommends living somewhere with high-quality water.

 The average American moves more than 11 times in their lives, which means folks might not be thinking of their current purchase as a “forever home,” says Richmond.
 But that doesn’t mean you shouldn’t think into the future.